-The fact the Mahuna is available though a true bricks and mortar bike shop is a big bonus too, plus its frame is covered by a lifetime warranty which reinforces the purchase as a quality investment.
+The fact the Mahuna is available though true bricks and mortar bike shops is a big bonus too, plus its frame is covered by a lifetime warranty which reinforces the purchase as a quality investment.

 Make sure the check out our comprehensive Kona Mahuna bike review for a more in-depth look into how it performs in the real world.

-The shine of these quality ride attributes quickly started to vanish as we took a deeper look into the Rockhopper’s construction though, and its the straight non-tapered head tube that’s the major flaw here.
-With the all the best aftermarket suspension forks in 2022 featuring tapered head tubes there’s no room for the Rockhopper’s front end performance to grow as time goes on.
+The shine of these quality ride attributes quickly started to vanish as we took a deeper look into the Rockhopper’s construction though, and it's the straight non-tapered head tube that’s the major flaw here.
+With the all the best aftermarket suspension forks featuring tapered head tubes, there’s no room for the Rockhopper’s front end performance to grow as time goes on.